omeka/Documentation/source/Tutorials/extendingExhibitBuilder.rst

 ************************************

 Each layout has its own folder under the path mentioned above.
-The folder name is the layouts ID, which will be used internally by the Exhibit Builder to find and store the layouts picked by the user.
+The folder name is the layout's ID, which will be used internally by the Exhibit Builder to find and store the layouts picked by the user.
 An ID is simply a text string, and the convention is that layout IDs be ASCII, lowercase, and hyphen-separated:
 ``sample-layout``, not ``SampleLayout`` or ``SampleLayout``.